SquaredTiki/TestRepo/README.md

 TestRepo
 ========

-Repo to try a few git related things
+Repo to try a few git related things.

+For example: editing the README file